nhsconnect/gpconnect/pages/appointments/appointments_use_case_book_an_appointment.md

   - the contained organization resource SHALL represent the organization booking the appointment.
   - the contained organization resource SHALL conform to [CareConnect-GPC-Organization-1](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-GPC-Organization-1) ![STU3](images/stu3.png) profile.
   - the contained organization resource SHALL contain at least `Name` and `Telecom` details.
-- the `created` element SHALL be populate with the date and time of the appointment was created.
+- the `created` element SHALL be populated with the date and time the appointment was created.

-The following data-elements SHOULD be included when available.
+The following data-elements SHOULD be included when available:
 - a practitioner `participant` of the appointment.

-{% include important.html content="Multiple adjacent free slots can be booked using the same appointment (i.e. two 15 minute slots to obtain one 30 minute consultation).
-Details on how providers will indicate that slots can be considered adjacent can be found in the [Payload Response Body](appointments_use_case_search_for_free_slots.html#payload-response-body) section of the [Search for free slots](appointments_use_case_search_for_free_slots.html) API Use Case page." %}
+{% include important.html content="Multiple adjacent free slots can be booked using the same appointment (that is, two 15 minute slots to obtain one 30 minute consultation).
+Details on how providers will indicate that slots can be considered adjacent can be found in the [Payload response body](appointments_use_case_search_for_free_slots.html#payload-response-body) section of the [Search for free slots](appointments_use_case_search_for_free_slots.html) API use case page." %}

 {% include note.html content="The provider system receiving the bookingOrganization details SHALL store, return and display these details as required by the [Must-Support](development_fhir_api_guidance.html#use-of-must-support-flag) flag." %}